 If you already have an external scholarship, we ask you to apply online like all other applicants.
 During the application process, you will be asked if you need funding.
 Please hit “Other sources of funding available” and specify the issuing institution and the duration of the scholarship.

 No, however, to enroll at one of the Berlin universities, there is a semester fee of approximately 300-350 Euros per semester.
 Among other things, this provides access to public transport in Berlin at no additional cost.

-BSE students enroll at the university, where their supervisor holds a professorship, and that university will award your doctoral degree.
-Typically this is one of the participating universities of the BSE: Humboldt-Universität zu Berlin, Freie Universität Berlin, Technische Universität Berlin, University of Potsdam, ESMT Berlin and Hertie School.
+Berlin School of Economics students enroll at the university, where their supervisor holds a professorship, and that university will award your doctoral degree.
+Typically this is one of the participating universities of the Berlin School of Economics: Humboldt-Universität zu Berlin, Freie Universität Berlin, Technische Universität Berlin, University of Potsdam, ESMT Berlin and Hertie School.

 It usually takes about four to five years (full-time study) to complete the program.

-No. The BSE PhD Program is a full-time program that requires your full-time participation in courses and research.
+No. The Berlin School of Economics PhD Program is a full-time program that requires your full-time participation in courses and research.

 Job offers are regularly announced via email or can be found on the respective partner university’s/ institute’s website.